Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/16_scene_refactoring/index.md

 ## Objective

-We call scene is a specific mode of gameplay in a video game.
+A scene is a specific mode of gameplay in a video game.
 For example, a game can have a main menu scene (which we will call `SceneMenu`), a game over scene (`SceneGameOver`), and a gameplay scene (`SceneGame`).
 Each scene can have its own set of rules, graphics, and sounds.
-The game can switch between these scenes in function of the game situation.
+The game can switch between these scenes depending on the current situation.

-In this step, we will refactor the game class in order to allow our game to have different scenes.
-This will be a necessary operation to implement the main menu and the game over scenes in the next step.
+In this step, we will refactor the game class to allow our game to have different scenes.
+This will be necessary to implement the main menu and the game over scenes in the next step.

 We will create a new interface called `Scene` that will be the base for all scenes.
-The `Scene` will be able `Load`, `Update`, and `Draw` itself.
-The game will have a current scene that will be updated and rendered in the game loop.
+A `Scene` will be able to `Load`, `Update`, and `Draw` itself.
+The game will hold a current scene that will be updated and rendered in the game loop.
 The game will also be able to switch between scenes.

 ## Creating the SceneGame

 ### The Scene interface

-The first thing we need to do is to create the `Scene` interface.
+The first thing is to create the `Scene` interface.
 Create a new `Scene.cs` file:

 ```csharp
 public enum SceneType